Authenticity, Self-Empowerment and Co-Creating a More Beautiful World.

 This was something that could not do.

-There we all were, on our feminist high horse complaining that he was earning more than us but none of us having the bottle or the noose to go in and do it ourselves.
+There we all were, on our feminist high horse complaining that he was earning more than us but none of us had the bottle or the noose to go in and do it ourselves.
 How could we complain?

 No, this simply would not do.